Why Do Native Speakers Talk So Fast? (And How to Keep Up)

 Have you ever listened to a native English speaker and thought, "Why are they talking so fast?
 How can I ever understand them?"
 You're not alone!
-Many English learners feel this way.
-But don’t worry—there are reasons why native speakers seem to speak quickly, and there are strategies to help you keep up.
+Many of my students feel this way, it’s normal.
+But don’t worry, there is a reason us native speakers talk so fast and I’ll give you tips to understand us better.

 Why Does English Sound So Fast?